8 Effective Ways to Improve Communication in Healthcare

 There are two types of perception differences:

-• Difference perceptions between patients and physician
+• Different perceptions between patients and physician

 Let’s say you visit a hospital to check your back.
 Would you prefer the doctor to tell you how to reduce the back pain or how your MRI is?
 When you meet doctors, some information is missed due to jargon barriers and perspective differences.